lusis/vogeler/README.md

 	Authorizing registered plugins
 	Vogeler(Client) is starting up

+For now you'll have to pass the location to plugins, otherwise they won't work.
+I'm working in a virtualenv for all testing so plugins are install in "$VIRTUAL\_ENV/etc/vogeler".
+Same goes for design docs, by the way.

 So you now have Vogeler running.
 Right now, all interaction with Vogeler is done through a runner script:

-(from the scripts directory on my CentOS5 box with facter installed)
-	(vogeler)[jvincent@jvincent-lnx-vm scripts]$ PYTHONPATH=../vogeler ./vogeler-runner -c facter -n all Vogeler(Runner) is sending a message
+	vogeler-runner -c facter -n all

+	Vogeler(Runner) is sending a message
 	Sending facter to all

 In the client window:

 	Vogeler(Client) is sending a message

 In the server window:

-	Incoming message from: jvincent-lnx-vm.localdomain
+	Incoming message from: <hostname>
 	Got response for: facter

-Now check couchdb and you should have, under the system\_records database a new document under your hostname.
+Now check couchdb and you should have, under the system\_records (or dbname if specified) database a new document under your hostname.
 In that document is a record for the output of 'facter -y'.

 How it works
 ------------